Copyright 2013-2021. Let's Bounce Inflatables. All rights reserved.

 The Inflatables are wheeled in using a dolly, so we will need about 3.5’ wide path to get the castle into your garden or venue.
 There may be an additional charge for challenging deliveries (e.g. very steep hill, stairs).

 We mostly offer one-day rentals.
-Our Inflatables usually get delivered in the morning between 8 am and Noon, and then collected in the evening between 6 and 9 pm.
+Our Inflatables usually get delivered in the morning between 8 am and Noon, and then collected in the evening between 5 pm and 8 pm.
 Specific delivery and pick-up times can be arranged for an extra fee.
-Depending on the time of the year delivery and pick up times may vary.
+Depending on the time of the year delivery and pick-up times may vary.

 Most bounce houses take about 20-30 minutes to set up.